Osteoarthritis of the ankle: methods for joint-preservation

 Joint preservation or joint replacement?

-The sturdy 3rd generation ankle prostheses were introduced in the mid ‘90s.
+The sturdy 3rd generation ankle prostheses were introduced in the mid-‘90s.
 Since then, specialists have learned much about the factors, which keep the ankle prosthesis stable.
 These circumstances were then increasingly treated with so-called complementary procedures prior to the surgery.
 This showed that for many patients, where not long before arthrodesis (fusion) would have been recommended, the same procedures could even be used to treat and preserve the joint.
-For these patients, the use of complementary procedures were often able to even maintain the natural ambulatory ability permanently or for several years for arthritis of the ankle.
+For these patients, the use of complementary procedures was often able to even maintain the natural ambulatory ability permanently or for several years for arthritis of the ankle.

 Correcting the accompanying variances, which typically trigger arthritis, is critical for preserving the joint - just as for joint replacement - in patients afflicted by arthritis of the ankle.